The nation’s railroads put technology to work every day.

 At the end of 2018, the nation’s largest freight railroads were operating PTC across the vast majority — 83.2% — of the required Class I PTC route miles nationwide.
-The system will be fully active and interoperable by 2020.
+The system will be fully interoperable by 2020.

 5. Big Data makes railroads safer and more efficient.